GuylianGilsing/math-notes/Fundamentals/Fractions.md

 [ ] [x] [ ]
 ```

 When forming a fraction with an evenly divided diagram, the first step is to obtain the denominator.
-Using the diagram above, we can see that there are 6 pieces inside the diagram, thus our denominator is 6.
+Using the diagram above, we can see that there are `6` pieces inside the diagram, thus our denominator is `6`.

 The second step is to see which parts inside the diagram are highlighted.
-We can see that 3 pieces are hightlighted, thus our numerator is 3.
+We can see that `3` pieces are hightlighted, thus our numerator is `3`.

 The final fraction is `3/6`.

-#### Improper fractions
+### Improper fractions
-**Warning**: This explanation is quite confusing and only exists because Khan Academy has this exact question inside their course.
+Just imagine that one pizza consists out of 3 slices.
+Using diagrams `A`, `B`, and `C` below, what fraction of the pizza has been eaten?

 ```
-// A
-[] [] []
+A [] [] []
 ```
-*Diagram A, this diagram represents one whole*
+*Diagram A, this diagram represents one whole pizza*

 ```
-// B
-[x] [ ] [X]
+B [x] [ ] [X]

-// C
-[x] [x] [x]
+C [x] [x] [x]
 ```
-*Diagram B and C, these two diagrams display the amount of highlighted sections inside the whole*
+*Diagram B and C, these two diagrams display the amount of slices eaten*

-When forming a fraction, and multiple diagrams are shown that represent the parts of a whole, an improper fraction needs to be formed.

-The first step is to form fractions based on diagrams B and C, this gives us `2/3` (diagram b) and `3/3` (diagram C).
-The last step is to add the numerators together while ignoring the denominators.
-This leaves us with the fraction `5/3`.
+The first step to this confusing question is to form the fractions that are presented by diagrams `B` and `C`.
+Diagram `B` forms the fraction `2/3` and diagram `C` forms the fraction `3/3`.
+The question asks how many slices have been eaten.
+We can add the numerators of the fractions from diagram `B` and 'C' together to get the amount of slices eaten.
+When we do this we see that a total of `5` slices have been eaten.
+Since our whole pizza consists out of `3` slices total, our fraction will be `5/3`.

-The formed improper fraction (`5/3`) represents how many pieces of the whole have been highlighted.
+**Clarification**: the formed improper fraction (`5/3`) represents how many slices of the whole pizza have been eaten.
 It's because of this that we do not add the denominators together.

+**Note**: a question that is constructed as is presented here is very confusing because it creates an impossible scenario.
+A person can't eat `5` slices of a pizza that only has `3` slices.
+This concept is the exact same as the concept of improper fractions on a number line.
+Only visualizing it in a way like this makes it confusing since it's impossible to do in the real world.